-As presented in ACEPO, the population of Kodiak in 2020 was 12,787 individuals.
+As presented in the Alaska Fisheries Science Center's Annual Community Engagement and Participation Overview (ACEPO), the population of Kodiak in 2020 was 12,787 individuals.
 Table 4 presents additional demographic information from ACEPO for the individuals of this community.